sebasmoles/sebasmoles.github.io/_posts/2021-08-20-first-task.md

 caption: "A journey has begun"
 ---

-At the beginning, I wanted to write about my first task as a data analyst, but when I started to write it felt inappropriate, out of place, dishonest.<br><br>
+In the beginning, I wanted to write about my first task as a data analyst, but when I started to write it felt inappropriate, out of place, dishonest.<br><br>

-What I was really thinking at the moment was how hard is programming and how being a software developer is so broken.
-Lots of stuff to learn, hard to get an entry-level position, new technologies coming out every week, "bugs", and so forth. <br><br>
+What I was truly thinking at the moment was how hard is programming and how being a software developer is so broken: lots of stuff to learn, hard to get an entry-level position, new technologies coming out every week, "bugs", and so forth. <br><br>

 "There are no formats or frameworks for those," I thought.<br><br>

-Sometimes I ask myself, "Is this for me?," "Is this what I want to do for the rest of my life?"<br><br>
+Sometimes I ask myself, "Is this for me?"
+"Is this what I want to do for the rest of my life?"<br><br>

 Tricky questions for sure, yet common.
 Sometimes we just have to accept frustration and other uncomfortable/hard feelings, allowing ourselves to feel them.<br><br>